nss-nightclass-projects/group-project-static-web/README.md

 Regardless of what pages each team member works on, each team must have a Products page and an Employee page for their site that the team will collaborate on.
 See more details about the product page below.

+### Teamwork

+Create a Project board for your company site and make the columns for ('backlog', 'doing', 'blocked', 'in review', 'done').
+Create notes for different units of work, make the notes into issues, and assign it to the team members doing to work.
+When you are assigned to an issue, make sure that you are moving it over to the right column on the board.

 ### Git
 Your team is going to learn how to use git to enable good teamwork when building a software product.